ted92/bitcoin-mining-competition/README.md

 Instead, each candidate will act as a client, and a server will be at your disposal for block verification.
 The process of mining a block in the Bitcoin blockchain is associated with a reward in the form of Bitcoin.
-At the culmination of the competition, the participant with the highest number of successfully mined blocks will be recognized as the winner, but be careful of not melting your GPUs!
+At the end of the competition, the participant with the highest number of successfully mined blocks will be recognized as the winner, but be careful of not melting your GPUs!
 For this task, you have to work in groups